saiteja-d/circuit_stem/DOCS/FRD.md

 ### 3. User Feedback

 *   **FR-3.1 (Visual Feedback):**
-    *   Powered wires and components must be visually distinct from unpowered ones (e.g., through color change, glowing effects, or animation).
+    *   Powered wires and components must be visually distinct from unpowered ones through programmatic drawing (e.g., color change, glowing effects, or animation).
     *   The system shall display a clear success animation or indicator when a level's goal is met.
     *   The system shall provide a distinct visual warning when a short circuit is detected.
 *   **FR-3.2 (Audio Feedback):** The system shall provide sound effects for key actions, such as placing a component, toggling a switch, and completing a level.